echow/ml-matlab/live/README.md

 tools built into MATLAB (an exception is the script for support vector machines).
 However, some examples of MATLAB tools may be included in the future for those who want to do more advanced prototyping of machine learning ideas in MATLAB.

+Below, there are links to a web/html version of the live scripts, for your convenience.
+If you want to experiment with the live scripts in MATLAB, download the scripts via github, or open the script directly in MATLAB Online using the buttons below.

 ## Statistics Background